Easy assembly. Height is adjustable. Ironing board cover (included) stays taut. Linen rack also included. A workhorse for the laundry room.

-It's pricey and on the heavy side, but it's also a top-quality model.
+It's pricey and also on the heavy side.

 Large top.
 Fibertech material is biodegradable.